oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 ### Supported environments

+The operator supports a wide range of on-premises and cloud Kubernetes offerings where Kubernetes is supplied for you or you set up Kubernetes yourself.
+These include, but are not limited to:

-WebLogic Server and the operator are supported on Oracle Cloud offerings, such as:
+- WebLogic Server and the operator are supported on Oracle Cloud offerings, such as:
   - Oracle Cloud Infrastructure (OCI)
   - Oracle Container Engine for Kubernetes (OKE)
   - Oracle Linux Cloud Native Environment (OLCNE)
   - Oracle Private Cloud Appliance (PCA)
   - Oracle Private Cloud at Customer (OPCC)

-WebLogic Server and the operator are certified on offerings, such as:
+- WebLogic Server and the operator are certified on offerings, such as:
   - Amazon Elastic Compute Cloud (EC2)
   - Microsoft Azure Platform
   - Microsoft Azure Kubernetes Service (AKS)
   - OpenShift Container Platform
   - VMWare Tanzu
   - VMware Tanzu Kubernetes Grid (TKG)

 WebLogic Server and the operator are also supported on service offerings which deploy the WebLogic Server and the operator for you.
 These include:

 - [Oracle WebLogic Server for OKE (WLS for OKE)](https://docs.oracle.com/en/cloud/paas/weblogic-container/)
 - [Oracle WebLogic Server on AKS from the Azure Marketplace (WLS on AKS Marketplace)](#oracle-weblogic-server-on-aks-from-the-azure-marketplace-wls-on-aks-marketplace)